fulstak/rhombus-wiki/content/learn/blockchain/scalability.md

 ## Native Segregated Witness (Segwit)

-The Rhombus platform is the first blockchain in the industry to ever be deployed with a **native implementation of Segwit**.
+The Rhombus platform was deployed with a **native implementation of Segwit**.

 This has the added benefit of making all transactions (including private ones) go through Segwit by default, resulting in **better scalability and cheaper transaction fees**.